Arquivotheca/PDOS/readme.txt

 3. PDOS/380 - runs on Hercules/380 (S/380 architecture).
-Predominantly designed to be compatible with a subset of the MVS/380 interface, so that it can RMODE 24, AMODE 31 programs.
+Predominantly designed to be compatible with a subset of the MVS/380 interface, so that it can run RMODE 24, AMODE 31 programs.

 PC:

-1. PDOS/86 - long-term goal is to be compatible with MSDOS, and thus supports a subset of the 16-bit MSDOS API.
+1. PDOS/86 (aka PDOS16) - long-term goal is to be compatible with
+MSDOS, and thus supports a subset of the 16-bit MSDOS API.

-2. PDOS/386 - designed to be a 32-bit version of MSDOS,
+2. PDOS/386 (aka PDOS32) - designed to be a 32-bit version of MSDOS,
 so API is similar to PDOS/86, except most values take a 32-bit integer that would otherwise normally be 16-bit.
-Also an intention to support the Win32 console-mode API and Win32 executable format (instead of the current a.out format).
+It may one day support the Win32 console-mode API and Win32 executable format, but current intention is to just be a viable development environment, using the existing a.out format.
 Also intended to support Posix interface.